Keep Martinez’s Rich History Alive!

 While planning the Dunbar museum, the East Lothian Council members and staff at the John Muir National Historic Site corresponded, leading to the idea of a “twinning” (in Dunbar parlance) of our cities.

-In 1981, Dunbar’s John Muir Museum opened on the top floor of John Muir’s birthplace, and on April 18, 1981, Martinez Mayor Eric Shaffer signed a proclamation to establish Martinez and Dunbar as Sister Cities.
+In 1981, Dunbar’s John Muir Museum opened on the top floor of John Muir’s birthplace, and on April 18, 1981, Martinez Mayor Eric Schaefer signed a proclamation to establish Martinez and Dunbar as Sister Cities.
 This year marks the 30th anniversary of the alliance of our two historic towns.

 Since then, many Dunbar citizens have worked hard to establish a permanent museum, not only to showcase Muir’s place in history, but also to serve as an influential interpretive center.
 In 2003, John Muir’s Birthplace Trust purchased the entire three-story building at 126 High Street and opened John Muir’s Birthplace.